Ecwid/ecwid-api-docs/includes/_products.md

 warningLimit | number | The minimum 'warning' amount of the product items in stock, if set.
 When the product quantity reaches this level, the store administrator gets an email notification. fixedShippingRateOnly | boolean | `true` if shipping cost for this product is calculated as *'Fixed rate per item'* (managed under the "Tax and Shipping" section of the product management page in Ecwid Control panel). `false` otherwise.
 With this option on, the `fixedShippingRate` field specifies the shipping cost of the product fixedShippingRate | number |  When `fixedShippingRateOnly` is `true`, this field sets the product fixed shipping cost per item.
-When `fixedShippingRateOnly` is `false`, the value in this field is treated as an extra shipping cost the product adds to the global calculated shipping defaultCombinationId |  number |  Identifier of the default product combination, which is defined by the default values of product options. thumbnailUrl |  string | URL of the product thumbnail displayed on the product list pages.
+When `fixedShippingRateOnly` is `false`, the value in this field is treated as an extra shipping cost the product adds to the global calculated shipping defaultCombinationId |  number |  Identifier of the default product variation, which is defined by the default values of product options. thumbnailUrl |  string | URL of the product thumbnail displayed on the product list pages.
 Thumbnails size is defined in the store settings.
 Default size of the biggest dimension is 400px. *The original uploaded product image is available in the `originalImageUrl` field.* imageUrl |  string  | URL of the product image resized to fit 1500x1500px. *The original uploaded product image is available in the `originalImageUrl` field.* smallThumbnailUrl | string  | URL of the product thumbnail resized to fit 160x160px. *The original uploaded product image is available in the `originalImageUrl` field.*